Updated August 9, 2023

 - Click OK to apply the style.

-Prior to the 2010 version, Word had limiting design features.
-This is where the software lacked as professionals sought fancy design software to add zing to their pages.
-But with the introduction of Text effects in 2010, you have the fanciest of text-design features right there in Word.
-You should try this now to know more.
+Before the 2010 version, Word had to limit design features.
+It is where the software was lacking as professionals sought fancy design software to add zing to their pages.
+But with the introduction of Text Effects in 2010, you have the fanciest text-design features in Word.
+It would help if you tried this now to know more.

-Select some text in your document (not more than 3-5 words so you note the difference), and bring up the format menu (Control + D).
+Select some text in your document (not more than 3-5 words, so you note the difference), and bring up the format menu (Control + D).
 Click on the Text Effects button at the bottom of the window.
 And voila, let loose your creative (text) design!
-J Don’t be fooled by the simple window that comes up.

 We suggest that you take time to explore text effects in thorough detail.
 You should explore: